 I would prefer for my work to be seen first in accord with my intentions for it.
-Then, if the viewer wishes to give it a life outside of this base of comprehension into diverted paths of interpretation, it is the viewer's subsequent right.
+Then after, if the viewer wishes to move to diverse paths of interpretation, it is the viewer's subsequent right.
 I feel my specific vision is the prime factor for whatever expressive possibility my work can carry and that should be its first viewing lens.
+Conceptually, the work aims towards a progressive 20th - 21st century evolution of the Art of Painting disregarding current and populist trends.
+I reject imagism (abstract or figurative) and build parallels to musical composition seeking direct experiential access through structures.
 The work should fill the gaze of the viewer for an extended period of time, to go through a consideration process similar to the organization the work had undergone.
-The work tries to convey a thinking and a feeling process of human and world reference spread out before one’s eyes.
-There is no pictorial memory to take away from these articulated fields of sensations, or texts of painterly terms, presented in a visual metalanguage.
+There is no pictorial memory to take away from these articulated fields of sensations, other than its aura.